-As an accredited psychosexual therapist I have extensive experience working with couples and individuals experiencing sexual difficulties.
-I abide by the ethics and principles of the British Psychological Society (BPS) as a Chartered Psychologist and the College of Sexual and Relationship Therapists (COSRT) as an Accredited Member.
+I am registered as a Practitioner Psychologist with the Health & Care Professions Council (HCPC) and abide by the ethics and principles of the British Psychological Society (BPS) as a Chartered Psychologist and the College of Sexual and Relationship Therapists (COSRT) as a Senior-Accredited Psychosexual & Relationship Therapist.

 Sexual difficulties can affect anybody at any stage of life causing distress, anxiety and relationship problems.
 Psychosexual Therapy is a unique and effective form of psychotherapy which focuses on helping people overcome sexual problems.

 - It may be that you never seem to be in the mood for sex anymore (Low Sexual Desire).